 Dogs and Cats Never Get Along

-First: it is extremely important to protect cats and closely monitor new relationships.
-Second: dogs in group may not act like one dog does alone with a cat.
-Third: many dogs chase a fleeing cat and get too worked up to be their friend if they catch them.
+- Many dogs chase a fleeing cat and get too worked up to be their friend if they catch them.

-All that said, I’ve observed many dog/cat friendships that are lifelong.
-Anytime you have a big difference in size between animals, it is good practice to supervise them closely until you are sure they are safe together alone.
 The dogs in this picture have been friends with this cat for more than 7 years.
 Willowrose and Jesse are unusual because they can play with Hunter together and have no problems.
 I still watch though.

 Dogs need to play with other dogs every day